 This work extends the framework presented in the precursor to this work~\cite{Cassar2018Concur} to the setting of bidirectional enforcement where observable actions such as inputs and outputs require different treatment.
 We achieve this by: \begin{enumerate} \item augmenting substantially our instrumentation relation (\Cref{fig:mod-bi-re}); \item refining our definition of enforcement to incorporate transparency over violating systems (\Cref{def:enforcement}); \item providing a more extensive synthesis function (\Cref{def:synthesis-bi}) that is proven correct (\Cref{thm:enf}); and \item exploring notions of transducer optimality in terms of limited levels of intrusiveness (\Cref{def:opt-enf-bi,def:opt-enf-bi-finite} and \Cref{thm:oenf}). \end{enumerate}

 \paragraph*{Future work.} There are a number of possible avenues for extending our work.
 One immediate step would be the implementation of the monitor operational model presented in \Cref{sec:model} together with the synthesis function described in \Cref{sec:synthesis}.
-This effort should be integrated it within the detectEr tool suite~\cite{CassarFS15,Attard2016,Cassar2017Eaop,CassarFAAI17,AttardAAFIL21}.
+This effort should be integrated it within the detectEr tool suite~\cite{Attard2016,Cassar2017Eaop,CassarFAAI17,FrancalanzaX20,AttardAAFIL21,AchilleosEFLX22,AcetoAAEFI22}.
 This would allow us to assess the overhead induced by our proposed bidirectional monitoring~\cite{AcetoAFI21}.
 Other tools that are closely related to detectEr's monitoring approach, such as STMonitor~\cite{BurloFS21,BurloFSTT22} and the tool by Lanotte \etal \cite{LanotteMM23} can, in principle, also adopt our theoretical framework for bidirectional enforcement in a fairly straightforward manner.

 A bidirectional treatment of actions~\cite{Pinisetty2016,Pinisetty2017} can also be used to increase the precision in related runtime techniques such as monitoring with blame-assignment~\cite{Jia2016Popl} and explainability~\cite{Explainability22,FrancalanzaC21}.
 Bidirectional enforcement can also be extended to take into consideration quantitative concerns such as cost~\cite{FrancalanzaVH14,DasB0PS21}, which would impinge on our notion of monitor optimality from \Cref{sec:optimality}.
 Another possible avenue would be the development of behavioural theories for the transducer operational model presented in \Cref{sec:model,sec:enforcement}, along the lines of the refinement preorders studied in earlier work on sequence recognisers~\cite{francalanza2016theory,Fra17:Concur,AcetoAFIL21}.
 We believe the operational models presented in \Cref{sec:model} already lend themselves to such a treatment.